-With the popularity of vinyl records on the increase, it’s important to educate new converts to the format of the proper care and handling of their records.
+With the popularity of vinyl records on the increase as its now popularly being used on top rated dj gear sets by the top Dj’s in the world, it’s important to educate new converts to the format of the proper care and handling of their records.
 Records require a lot of special handling to insure that they last and stay in good condition.
 The following is a place to start.

 Hopefully as a record collector you want to keep your records in the best possible condition as possible.
 In order to do so, there are a few essential things to keep in mind.